Understanding Tokenomics: Models, Examples, and a Closer Look at Game Economies

 The buyback-and-burn mechanism in the crypto industry involves the project team buying tokens back from token holders and burning them.
 This way, tokens are removed from the total supply, and the game economy is balanced out.

 The whole buyback-and-burn process is encoded into smart contracts, similar to all other aspects of blockchain-based games.
-Thus, it is performed automatically.
+Thus, this process is automated.

 Minting is a process of new token creation.
-This can include generating new tokens in Proof-of-Stake protocols, preparing the initial token supply by the protocol owners, or emitting tokens during tokensales or in-game events.
+This can include generating new tokens in staking programs of GameFi protocols, preparing the initial token supply by the protocol owners, or emitting tokens during tokensales or in-game events.

 Issuance is the mechanics of distributing tokens.
 This might include various forms of allocation: a pre-sale, an IPO, direct purchase by players, rewards, Airdrops, etc.

 It is a common practice to include a vesting period when issuing tokens.
 This way, users won’t be able to dump them right after buying, which will help stabilize the demand and token value.